eduardofilo/RG350_ra_installer/README.md

 ![Icon](images/icon_big.png)

+# WARNING

+This repository is now deprecated.
+The development of this installer will continue in the next new and simplified repository: https://github.com/eduardofilo/RG350_auto_ra_installer

+--

 In December, official RetroArch distributions for RG350 and RG280 began to appear.
 At the moment they are beta versions in the form of nightly builds that can be obtained from [this site](https://buildbot.libretro.com/nightly/dingux/mips32/) for stock/ROGUE or [this other](https://buildbot.libretro.com/nightly/dingux/mips32-odbeta/) for [ODBeta](http://od.abstraction.se/opendingux/latest/).

 The zip files that they distribute contain a single OPK, a binary (optional) and a directory (with all the configuration and cores) to be copied to the home of the console: